LauraScutariu/Manual-Testing---Practice-Project/README.md

 - all test cases have been executed ;
 - 90% of tests are passed ;
 - no Critical issues/bugs have Open status (All unresolved bugs have low priority and low severity) ;
-- exploratory testing performed on the features: Add funds, Withdraw funds, Send money ;
+- exploratory testing performed on the features: Windows authentication , HTTPS, HTTP ;
 - update tests are 100% passed (update tests will not generate other new issues that impact the application).

 ##### Risks:
-- user data (banking related data, funds, transactions, etc) might be impacted with update tests ;
+- user data (school information,students grades,staff information, etc) might be impacted with update tests ;
 - stability risks (crashes, disconnects, etc) ;
 - IE browser might have performance issues ;
-- versions of IE older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are) ;
+- versions of IE older than have security vulnerabilities (we could mention what vulnerabilities are) ;
-- the web page pagination could be impacted when opened on mobile devices ;
 - stress conditions might impact the web application ;
  -new browser might not be supported .